jzhangc/git_R_STATS_KBS/README.md

 0.2.5

-- RBioplot now supports heatmap with the new function rbioplot_heatmap()
+- RBioplot now supports heatmap with the new function rbioplot_heatmap().

+- Bug fixes.